fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 The economics of base sharing are `1 x base + N x delta`.
 Test 1 established the base term; this test measures the delta term on a real running sandbox, with no gVisor rebuild.

-The trick is a gVisor layout fact discovered during this work: the sentry's guest-RAM memfd (`/memfd:runsc-memory`) is offset-linear, meaning file offset equals guest memory offset.
+The measurement rests on a gVisor layout fact found during this work: the sentry's guest-RAM memfd (`/memfd:runsc-memory`) is offset-linear, meaning file offset equals guest memory offset.
 So guest memory can be snapshotted from outside by sparse-copying the memfd's committed extents:

 ```go